Porcini mushrooms foraged in the Adelaide Hills. Should I move back to Adelaide?

 In Adelaide, the Porcini are being sold at the Adelaide Central Market and other places, one friend reported seeing them at his local greengrocer.

-My daughter works at an eatery called Minestra that specialize in using produce that locals offer to the eatery… I call it an eatery because it is more like a trattoria than a restaurant and they had Porcini on their take away menu last week.
+My daughter works at an eatery called Minestra that specialize in using produce that locals offer to the eatery… I call it an eatery because it is more like a trattoria than a restaurant and they had Porcini on their menu last week.
 Lucky them and how generous was one of their patrons!

-I am a lover of the saffron coloured pine mushroom and do not mind a Slippery Jack or two, especially when they are picked young.
+I am a lover of the Saffron mushroom and do not mind a Slippery Jack or two, especially when they are picked young.
 Slippery Jacks are fantastic when dried.
 Easy to do, slice them if they are too large or you wish them to dry quickly, Place them on a cloth near a heater … but not too close, you do not want them to cook…. turn them once or twice and when dry, store them in a jar.

 And do not worry, my friends will be respectful and not trample and destroy the mushroom habitat…unfortunately, non-professionals collecting mushrooms can damage the beds.